Relict (biology): Examples

 While the extirpation of a geographically disjunct population of a relict species may be of regional conservation concern, outright extinction at the species level may occur in this century of rapid climate change if geographic range occupied by a relict species has already contracted to the degree that it is narrowly endemic.
 For this reason, the traditional conservation tool of translocation has recently been reframed as assisted migration of narrowly endemic, critically endangered species that are already (or soon expected) to experience climate change beyond their levels of tolerance.
 Two examples of critically endangered relict species for which assisted migration projects are already underway are the western swamp tortoise of Australia and a subcanopy conifer tree in the United States called Florida Torreya.
+An example of citizens around the globe actively taking part in planting a relict tree with an extremely narrow native range pertains to the Australian Wollemia nobilis, which was discovered in 1994.
+Ten years after safeguarding of rooted branch cuttings had been initiated in botanic gardens around the world, commercial growers were authorized to receive surplus cuttings to propagate for sales to their own customers.
+This unusual management decision for an endangered plant owed to the "huge public interest in this rare tree" and as an experiment to test whether commercial availability would serve "to protect wild populations from illegal collecting."

-A well-studied botanical example of a relictual taxon is Ginkgo biloba, the last living representative of Ginkgoales that is restricted to China in the wild.
-Ginkgo trees had a diverse and widespread northern distribution during the Mesozoic, but are not known from the fossil record after the Pliocene other than G. biloba.
+More than a century ago, an Asian relict tree became not only a horticultural favorite in the United States and Europe but was found to be well suited for urban street tree planting.
+This was Ginkgo biloba and it is highly tolerant of pollution.
+Ginkgo is the last living representative of the plant family Ginkgoales.
+Ancestral ginkgos had a diverse and widespread northern distribution during the Mesozoic.

-The Saimaa ringed seal (Phoca saimensis) is an endemic species, a relict of last ice age that lives only in Finland in the landlocked and fragmented Saimaa freshwater lake complex.
-Now the population has less than 400 individuals, which poses a threat to its survival.
+The Saimaa ringed seal (Phoca saimensis) is an endemic species, a relict of the last ice age that lives only in Finland in the landlocked and fragmented Saimaa freshwater lake complex.
+Now the population has fewer than 400 individuals, which poses a threat to its survival.

 Another example is the relict leopard frog once found throughout Nevada, Arizona, Utah, and Colorado, but now only found at Lake Mead National Recreation Area in Nevada and Arizona.

+The transition from marine to freshwater environments does not always require substantial genomic rearrangements.
+For instance, comparative analysis of complete mitochondrial genomes reveals only minor differences (~1%) between marine sprats and the obligately freshwater Abrau sprat (Clupeonella abrau), which is considered a freshwater relict from the post-Miocene regression of the brackish Pontic Lake-Sea.
+This suggests that despite prolonged residence in fresh waters and ecological shifts in habitus, these fish have retained high mitogenomic stability.